Chippewa / Ojibwe History

 * William J. Bluesky, Silver Star, Lac-Courte-Oreilles Band

-* Leo Bouchard, DMC, Nipigon First Nation
+* Leo Bouchard, DCM, wounded, Nipigon First Nation

 * Pvt.
 Alfred Chartrand, KIA Watter Hen band, now the Skownan First Nation